 - Medical Expenses – Not everyone will have the fortunate circumstance of dying peacefully in their sleep of old age.
 Sometimes medical conditions develop and expenses (prescriptions, hospital bills, etc.) start to accumulate towards the end of one’s life.
 Life insurance can help your surviving loved ones pay those expenses instead of trying to pay out-of-pocket.

 - Grandchildren – Maybe your loved ones will end up not needing to cover expenses.
 Instead the death benefit can be used as an inheritance.
 As a separate matter, many grandparents in today’s world are deeply invested (both emotionally and financially) in the raising of their grandchildren.
-In 2014, 2.7 million grandparents were actually the primary caregiver of their grandchildren.
+Over 2.7 million grandparents are the primary caregiver of their grandchildren.
 Life insurance for these specific grandparents is a must to ensure their grandchildren continue happy and healthy lives.

 - Charitable Gift – A life insurance death benefit can also be given to an organization you care about.
 If there is a charity you are greatly involved with, you can continue to give to them even after your death.

 » Learn more: Life Insurance for Grandparents Raising Grandchildren

 See what you’d pay for life insurance